learn-academy-2024-alpha/unit-3-assessment-sethcrist/README.md

 ### React Challenge

 1. React Debugging: The Card Draw React application has three (3) errors that need to be fixed.
 Use the console and error messages to guide you to the solution.
+    a. needed fragment
+    b. export default (card.js)
+    c. added { hand } as parameter on card.js

 2. React Feature: Add functionality to the `Return Cards and Shuffle Deck` button using the `shuffle` function to reset the Card Draw application to its original state.
+    a. calling setHand([]) within the shuffle function

 3. React Concepts: Add comments to the seven (7) notations in the `drawCard` function describing in detail the functionality line of code BELOW the comment.
+    Done

 4. STRETCH (optional): Add stylings of your choice to the application.
 Ensure the styling does not interfere with the card draw functionality.